Skip to main content

 Red eye

 A red eye is usually nothing to worry about and often gets better on its own.
+But sometimes it can be more serious and you'll need to get medical help.

-Until it is better:
+Until your eye is better:

 • try not to touch or rub your eye